-Sacramento Family & Medical Leave Act
+Sacramento Family & Medical Leave Act (FMLA) Attorneys

-The Family and Medical Leave Act (FMLA) protects the rights of those who need to take extended time off work to recover from a severe medical condition, care for a loved one who is seriously ill, or adjust to life after the birth of a child.
+The Family and Medical Leave Act (FMLA) protects the rights of workers who need to take extended time off work to recover from a severe medical condition, care for a loved one who is seriously ill, or adjust to life after the birth of a child.
 Eligible employees may take up to twelve (12) weeks of unpaid job-protected leave per year for qualifying health and family reasons.
 Employers that are subject to the FMLA are not only required to grant the requested leave, but also are prohibited from terminating or otherwise retaliating against the employee for taking the leave.

-Who’s Eligible for FMLA Leave in Sacramento?
+Who is Eligible for FMLA Leave in Sacramento?

 Whether an employee is eligible for FMLA leave in California depends on a variety of factors regarding their employment.
 The first thing to know is that an employer is only required to comply with FMLA leave requirements if they have 50 or more employees for at least 20 weeks during the current or previous year.
 If the business employs fewer than 50 people, they are not obligated to grant FMLA leave to their employees who request it.